Deng Xiaoping Theory: Synopsis

 In 1992, fourteen years after Deng had become China's leader, he embarked on a tour of southern China (南巡).
 During this trip he uttered his famous phrase: "Open up" (开放).
 "Open up" would be the foundation for China's economic development up until the present day.

-Dengists also take a very strong position against any form of personality cult which appeared in the Soviet Union during Stalin's rule and the current North Korea.
+Dengists also take a very strong position against any form of personality cult which appeared in the Soviet Union during Stalin's rule, Cuba and the current North Korea.

 Relation to Maoism

-Little evidence of Mao's approach survived in Deng.
-Deng Xiaoping Theory argues that upholding Mao Zedong Thought does not mean blindly imitating Mao's actions without deviation as seen in the government of Hua Guofeng, and that doing so would actually "contradict Mao Zedong Thought".
+Deng Xiaoping Theory downplays the Maoist focus on class struggle on the basis that that struggle would become an obstacle to China's economic development.
+It maintains that it upholds communism, the dictatorship of the proletariat, leadership of the Communist Party, Marxism–Leninism, and Mao Zedong Thought.
+Under this view, upholding Mao Zedong Thought does not mean blindly imitating Mao's actions without much deviation as seen in the government of Hua Guofeng, and that doing so would "contradict Mao Zedong Thought".

+According to academic Richard Baum, little evidence of Mao's approach survived in Deng.

 Legacy

-The Deng Xiaoping theory played a crucial role in China reforming from its previous state-owned market economy, which resulted in a rapid increase in economic growth within the country, known as the "Chinese economic miracle".
+The Deng Xiaoping theory played a crucial role in transforming China from its previously state-owned command economy to a socialist market economy, which resulted in a rapid increase in economic growth within the country, known as the "Chinese economic miracle".

 It has increased the Chinese GDP growth rate to over 8% per year for thirty years and China now has the second largest economy by nominal GDP in the world.
 Due to the influence of Dengism, Vietnam and Laos have also adopted similar beliefs and policies, allowing Laos to increase its real GDP growth rate to 8.3%.
 Cuba is also starting to embrace such ideas.

-Deng’s theory would be inherited by Jiang Zemin, along with aspects of Mao Zedong Thought and Marxist-Leninism, into a socio-political theory known as the “Three Represents.”
-This theory was added to the Constitution of the Chinese Communist Party in 2004.
+Deng's theory would be inherited by Jiang Zemin, along with aspects of Mao Zedong Thought and Marxist-Leninism, into a socio-political theory known as the "Three Represents".
+This theory was added to the Constitution of the Chinese Communist Party in 2002.

 Having served as the CCP's major policy guide since the Third Plenum of the 11th CCP National Congress in 1978, the theory was entrenched into the Communist Party's Constitution as a guiding ideology in 1997, and was also subsequently written into the Constitution of the People's Republic of China: